monorepo-rocks/monorepo-rocks/apps/llm-rules/README.md

 Each generated tool takes no parameters and returns the rule content without frontmatter.
 Tool descriptions automatically include metadata from frontmatter (file patterns, always-apply status) to help LLMs choose relevant rules without reading their content first.

+## Limitations

+- **Single .cursor/rules directory** - Only checks for `.cursor/rules/` at the directory specified by `--dir` (or current working directory).
+Does not recursively search subdirectories for additional `.cursor/rules/` folders.
+- **File changes require restart** - Changes to rule files require restarting the MCP server to be detected.

 ## Features

 - Dynamic rule discovery from `.cursor/rules/` directories